History of Kansas: Native American territory ceded

 Meanwhile, by the summer of 1853, it was clear that eastern Kansas would soon be opened to American settlers.
 The Commissioner of the Bureau of Indian Affairs negotiated new treaties that would assign new reservations with annual federal subsidies for the Indians.
 Nearly all the tribes in the eastern part of the Territory ceded the greater part of their lands prior to the passage of the Kansas territorial act in 1854, and were eventually moved south to the future state of Oklahoma.

-In the three months immediately preceding the passage of the bill, treaties were quietly made at Washington with the Delaware, Otoe, Kickapoo, Kaskaskia, Shawnee, Sac, Fox and other tribes, whereby the greater part of eastern Kansas, lying within one or two hundred miles of the Missouri border, was suddenly opened to white settlement.
+In the three months immediately preceding the passage of the bill, treaties were quietly made at Washington with the Delaware, Otoe, Kickapoo, Kaskaskia, Shawnee, Sauk, Meskwaki and other tribes, whereby the greater part of eastern Kansas, lying within one or two hundred miles of the Missouri border, was suddenly opened to white settlement.
 (The Kansa reservation had already been reduced by treaty in 1846.)
 On March 15, 1854, Otoe and Missouri Indians ceded to the United States all their lands west of the Mississippi, except a small strip on the Big Blue River.
 On May 6 and May 10, 1854, the Shawnees ceded 6100000 acre, reserving only 200000 acre for homes.
 Also on May 6, 1854, the Delaware ceded all their lands to the United States, except a reservation defined in the treaty.
 On May 17, the Iowa similarly ceded their lands, retaining only a small reservation.
 On May 18, 1854, the Kickapoo too ceded their lands, except 150000 acre in the western part of the Territory.
-In 1854 lands were also ceded by the Kaskaskia, Peoria, Piankeshaw and Wea and by the Sac and Fox.
+In 1854 lands were also ceded by the Kaskaskia, Peoria, Piankeshaw and Wea and by the Sauk and Meskwaki.

 The final step in Americanizing the Indians was taking land from tribal control and assigning it to individual Indian households, to buy and sell as European Americans would.
 For example, in 1854, the Chippewa (Swan Creek and Black River bands) inhabited 8320 acre in Franklin County, but in 1859 the tract was transferred to individual Chippewa families.